theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-devhowto-multi-tenant-overview.md

 <properties
-   pageTitle="Erstellen einer Anwendung, die beliebige Azure Active Directory-Benutzer anmelden kann | Microsoft Azure" description="Ausführliche Anweisungen zum Erstellen einer Anwendung, die einen Benutzer über jeden Azure Active Directory-Mandanten anmelden kann.
-Eine solche Anwendung wird auch als mehrinstanzenfähige Anwendung bezeichnet." services="active-directory" documentationCenter="" authors="skwan"
+   pageTitle="How to build an application that can sign in any Azure Active Directory user| Microsoft Azure" description="Step by step instructions for building an application that can sign in a user from any Azure Active Directory tenant, also known as a multi-tenant application." services="active-directory" documentationCenter="" authors="skwan"